 September is Gynecologic Cancer Awareness Month (GCAM).
 The Foundation for Women’s Cancer (FWC) knows the importance of bringing awareness to gynecologic cancers.
-After creating the month, each year the FWC strives to bring attention about these cancers.
+After creating the month, each year the FWC strives to bring attention and share information about these cancers.
 This year is no different.
-We are encouraging our advocates and friends to post messages about what they want the public to know about gynecologic cancers using #IWishIKnew throughout the month.
+We are encouraging survivors, patients, medical staff, advocates and friends to post messages about what they want the public to know about gynecologic cancers using #IWishIKnew throughout the month.

 What you can do!

-- Write or share social media posts about recognizing the symptoms of gynecologic cancers and the importance of being treated by a gynecologic oncologist if diagnosed.
+- Share what you want people to know about gynecologic cancers using #IWishIKnew and the importance of being treated by a gynecologic oncologist if diagnosed.

 - Share photos of #EndWomensCancer fundraising events or photos of advocates and survivors wearing purple, the designated color of gynecologic cancer awareness.

 - Register for the National Race to End Women’s Cancer on Nov.
 4, 2018, in Washington, D.C.
-Even if you’re unable to participate you can still donate and be an #EverydaySuperhero!
+If you’re unable to attend, consider participating virtually by donating online and being an #EverydaySuperhero!

-- Follow FWC’s Facebook, Twitter and Instagram pages as the FWC shares inspiration, information and fun throughout the month.
+- Follow the FWC Facebook, Twitter and Instagram pages and share our posts throughout the month.

-- Share this graph about the different types of gynecologic cancer on social media.
+- Share this image about the different types of gynecologic cancer on social media.

-- Print out our GCAM posters for your office.
+- Print out our GCAM posters for your office or community.

-- September is also Ovarian Cancer Awareness Month (OCAM)!
+- September is also Ovarian Cancer Awareness Month!
 Advocates, survivors and medical staff are encouraged to share messages about what you want the public to know about ovarian cancer using #IWishIKnew.